vuquangtrong/mkdocs-material-blog/docs/blog/site-setup/protected-page/index.md

 ---
-title: Set password to a page to make it private
+title: A Password-proteted private page!
 description: To make a page private, we can hide the content to general readers.
 The content is encrypted, and needs a password to show the original content.
 This feature is useful but still not totally secured.
 This post demonstrates how the feature works, its limitations and a soluton for that.
 Use <code>secret_password</code> to unlock this page.
 password: secret_password
 date: 2021-05-06